 Mortgage delinquencies stabilized in the third quarter, though new foreclosures jumped 21.1% from last quarter according to the Office of the Comptroller of the Currency.

 The OCC said mortgage servicers “lifted voluntarily moratoria implemented in late 2010,” when the robo-signing controversy initially came to light.
-Newly initiated foreclosures, however, declined 11.8% from third quarter 2010.Bedford Park Opportunities Fund Q2 Letter: Long Converge Technology Solutions
+Newly initiated foreclosures, however, declined 11.8% from third quarter 2010.This Top Energy And Infrastructure Fund Is Bullish On U.S. Utilities

 Foreclosures in process made up about 4.1%, or 1.3 million loans, of the overall mortgage portfolio measured by the OCC.
 That’s up 0.5% from the second quarter and 7.6% from a year earlier.